-- a) Building type: During the rating period, the building to be rated occupies a building or part of a building that is a hotel, see Section 3.2.2. - b) Energy or water coverage of the premises: Minimum energy or water coverage for the rating scope and spaces included is met, as described in Chapter 9. - c) New buildings and major refurbishments: New buildings or buildings undertaking major refurbishments are eligible for a NABERS rating as soon as 12 months of a rating period can be completed.
+- a) Building type: During the rating period, the building to be rated occupies a building or part of a building that is a hotel, see section 3.2.2. - b) Energy or water coverage of the premises: Minimum energy or water coverage for the rating scope and spaces included is met, as described in Chapter 9. - c) New buildings and major refurbishments: New buildings or buildings undertaking major refurbishments are eligible for a NABERS rating as soon as 12 months of a rating period can be completed.
 In these cases, the rating period can start as soon as the building is open to and accessible by the public.

 A NABERS rating is based on a 12-month rating period.
-Once certified, the rating is valid for 12 months from the certification date (the validity period), for further information, see Appendix A.
+Once certified, the rating is valid for up to 12 months from the certification date (the validity period).
+For further information, see Appendix A.

-3.2.2 Hotel type
+3.2.2 Classification of hotels: Typical vs Atypical